SauravK182/cancer_thesis/README.md

 ``` r
 install.packages("automateR_0.1.0.tar.gz", repos = NULL)
 ```
+For a full list of dependencies, see [the automateR page](scripts/automateR/).

 ## Commandline dependencies
 The following dependencies are necessary for properly running all semi-automated shell scripts: